King Kodjia’s Changed Fortunes: Crowd Frustration Premature?

 A season of football, nevertheless, can bring upheaval to a football club.
 Its ethos, culture and personnel can change in an instant.
 Steve Bruce’s first full season in charge could not rely on the goals of an injured Kodjia.
 Arguably it wouldn’t have needed to.
 Hourihane, Adomah, Snodgrass and Grabban all contributed a number of goals.
 This compares to Villa’s second top scorer during the 2016/17 season, Grealish, with five goals.
 And how much has he improved since then.

-The point is, after his season of absence, Kodjia has gone from the man in the team to man in the team.
+The point is, after his season of absence, Kodjia has gone from the man in the team to a man in the team.

 Luxury Player Status